 Review the license application and waiver process located in ES-2.2 of NUREG-1021.
 Familiarize yourself with the applicants’ and regional office’s responsibilities, the handling of forms, establishment of docket files, and the approval and documentation of waivers.

-Obtain access to ODD and RPS-OL, if by contacting the operator licensing assistant (OLA) for ODD access and RPSSupport@nrc.gov for RPS-OL access.
+Obtain access to ODD and RPS-OL, if necessary, by contacting the operator licensing assistant (OLA) for ODD access and RPSSupport@nrc.gov for RPS-OL access.
 Review desktop and user guides for the systems using links within each system (under the “help” button).

 Discuss the process to use ODD with a qualified examiner and obtain a demonstration of how to electronically sign necessary examination documents.
 Discuss the process for using RPS-OL with the OLA and obtain a demonstration of key functions.